FatalSleep/RestrictedEnum/README.md

 Allows you to create an instance that can only hold a single flag from any given enumeration.

 # ImmutableSingularFlag<T>
-Immutable varient of SingularFLag<T> that is thread safe.
+Immutable varient of SingularFlag<T> that is thread safe.